Sitting on heaps of essentials

 I sleep like a dead woman,

-After mopping three little rooms of vitrified tiles.
+After mopping three rooms of vitrified tiles.

-But in my head I’m asking,
+In my head I’m asking,

 Why they slept on rail tracks?